Welcome to today's edition of the Rush 24-7 podcast.

 Give him a different date.

-Here's Robert B. Reich, former labor secretary this morning on uh MSNBC Live, the host Craig Melvin said, look, if he rolls out this big jobs plan, twists arms oil, hits the road, tries to sell it to Americans, but doesn't get it through Congress, then what's next for this president?
+This morning on MSNBC Live, the host Craig Melvin said, look, if he rolls out this big jobs plan, twists arms away, hits the road, tries to sell it to Americans, but doesn't get it through Congress, then what's next for this president?

-The president ought to be very bold, uh, have a bunch of proposals that really are large enough to deal with the problem, uh, tie them together, ask for Congress an up or down vote.
+The president ought to be very bold, have a bunch of proposals that really are large enough to deal with the problem, tie them together, ask for Congress an up or down vote.

 If the Republicans say no, then he ought to campaign on it.